Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/color-modes.md

 ## Custom color modes

 While the primary use case for color modes is light and dark mode, custom color modes are also possible.
 Create your own `data-bs-theme` selector with a custom value as the name of your color mode, then modify our Sass and CSS variables as needed.
-We opted to create a separate `_variables-dark.scss` stylesheet to house Boosted's dark mode specific Sass variables, but that's not required for you.
+We opted to create a separate `_variables-dark.scss` stylesheet to house OUDS Web's dark mode specific Sass variables, but that's not required for you.

 For example, you can create a "blue theme" with the selector `data-bs-theme="blue"`.
 In your custom Sass or CSS file, add the new selector and override any global or component CSS variables as needed.
 If you're using Sass, you can also use Sass's functions within your CSS variable overrides.